-Northern Inyo Hospital Foundation, Inc. (the "Foundation") is a legally separate 501(c)(3) tax-exempt nonprofit public benefit corporation.
+Northern Inyo Hospital Foundation, Inc. (the Foundation) is a legally separate 501(c)(3) tax-exempt nonprofit public benefit corporation.
 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the District.
 Although the District does not control the timing or amount of receipts from the Foundation, the majority of the resources, or income thereon that the Foundation holds and invests are restricted to the activities of the District by the Foundation's bylaws.
-The Foundation's Board of Directors may also restrict the use of such funds for capital asset replacement, expansion, or other specific purposes.
-The District shall appoint the Board of Directors for the Foundation per the Foundation's bylaws, and for this reason it is a blended component unit of the District.
+The Foundation's board of directors may also restrict the use of such funds for capital asset replacement, expansion, or other specific purposes.
+The District shall appoint the board of directors for the Foundation per the Foundation's bylaws, and for this reason it is a blended component unit of the District.
 No separate financial report is prepared for the Foundation.

-Northern Inyo Hospital Auxiliary, Inc. (the "Auxiliary") is also a legally separate 501(c)(3) tax-exempt public benefit corporation.
+Northern Inyo Hospital Auxiliary, Inc. (the Auxiliary) is also a legally separate 501(c)(3) taxexempt public benefit corporation.
 The Auxiliary's actions are subject to the approval of the District and for this reason it is a blended component unit of the District.
-The Auxillary's fiscal year ends is May 31, 2022.
+The Auxillary's fiscal year end is May 31, 2023.
 No separate financial report is prepared for the Auxiliary.

 Pioneer Home Health Care, Inc. (PHHC) is also a legally separate 501(c)(3) tax-exempt public benefit corporation.
-The District is the sole corporate owner of PHHC and for this reason it is a blended component unit of the District.
-PHHC's fiscal year ends December 31, 2021.
+The District was the sole corporate owner of PHHC through May, 17, 2023 and for this reason it was presented as a blended component unit of the District through that date.
+PHHC's fiscal year ends December 31, 2023.
 No separate financial report is prepared for PHHC.